Alexbay218/mscout/README.md

 On match start, press the Enter key

-Here, seconds left should start counting down
+Here, seconds left should start counting down from 150

 During operation, press the following keys to record data: